duniter/duniter/doc/Protocol.md

 The block ID of the root block is `0`.
 Its UID *might be* `0-883228A23F8A75B342E912DF439738450AE94F5D`.
 The block ID of the block#433 is `433`.
 Its UID *might be* `433-FB11681FC1B3E36C9B7A74F4DDE2D07EC2637957`.

-> Note that it is said "might be" because the hash is not known by advance.
+> Note that it says "might be" because the hash is not known in advance.

 #### Currency name

-A valid currency name is composed of alphanumeric characters, space, `-` or `_` and has a length between 2 and 50 characters.
+A valid currency name is composed of alphanumeric characters, spaces, `-` or `_` and has a length of 2 to 50 characters.

 #### Dates